Frequently Asked Questions

 What data or information does Local Contexts collect?

-The Local Contexts Hub is not a data repository.
+The Local Contexts Hub is not a data repository nor a content management system.
 The Hub provides a means of distributing Notices and Labels to multiple parties.
 Communities, institutions, and researchers determine what information is shared.
 For more information, see our Privacy Policy and Indigenous Data Sovereignty Agreement.

 Back to Top ↑